-Long-term debt - We state long-term debt net of any unamortized original issue premium or discount.
+Long-term debt - We state long-term debt net of any unamortized original issue premium, discount or deferred financing costs.
 We classify amortization of deferred financing costs and any premium or discount associated with the issuance of indebtedness as interest expense and compute such amortization by either the interest method or the straight-line method over the term of the applicable issue.
+See Note 9.